Davis & Davis Is on Your Side

 Davis & Davis, P.C., has represented virtually every type of employee, from laborers making the minimum wage to well-paid surgeons and senior executives.
 Our Boston employment lawyers are prepared to fight to protect your rights.

-You Can Sue an Employer for Several Kinds of Violations
+Can You Sue an Employer for Several Kinds of Violations in Boston?

 There are several types of violations that an employee can sue for, including: